ClearHeadedT/boot-dev-log/learn-git/NOTES.md

 - Learned when Git can fast-forward a commit automatically.
 - Learned rebasing a branch onto another.
 - Learned running an actual rebase end to end.
+- Learned when to rebase vs. when to merge instead.